Semiconductor Design Process: A Complete Guide to Modern Chip Development

 • Enhances performance

-5. Focus on Energy Efficiency
+5. Energy Efficiency First

 Modern designs prioritize: